Questions and Answers - Salicylate Sensitivity

 NO. Please do not make this assumption.
-The food lists contain information on the foods that were tested.
-If a food does not appear in the lists it simply means that it was not tested and must be treated as suspect.
+The food lists contain information on the foods that were tested in a particular study.
+If a food does not appear in the lists it simply means that it was not tested and must, in the early stages, be treated as suspect.

 Why don't you give the salicylate content of all foods/herbs?

 How I wish I could provide this sort of information but testing has only taken place on a limited range of foods.
 Having said that, the lists we have do cover all the basic foodstuffs and are more than adequate in helping anyone establish of they have a salicylate sensitivity or not.
 If a sensitivity is identified, favourite foods not on the lists can be later added to the diet as a test and then either incorporated into the diet or eliminated depending on the outcome.

 Can you tell me if a particular food, herb, or spice is high in salicylate?

 I can only tell you about those mentioned in the lists and in the handbook.
 Information is not, currently available, for many foods, herbs and plants.
 If in doubt treat the food as suspect.

 Does cooking destroy salicylate?

 As far as I know, it does not.
 I have, however, found that cooking fruits and vegetables seems to be safer for me than eating them raw but whether this is because the salicylate is reduced or altered in some way I don't know.